As the focus on reducing emissions and improving energy efficiency grows, insulating the pipes within a building has become more important.

 Industrial pipe insulation.

 To ensure you have the correct size of pipe insulation, measure the diameter of a visible section of pipework.
-Choose the size of pipe insulation that is most suitable for your pipework diameter.
+Choose a pipe insulation size that is most suitable for your pipework diameter.
 Then measure the length of the pipes that you’re going to insulate, to calculate how much insulation you require.

-Once you’ve chosen the pipe insulation, measure the first length of pipe you’re going to be working on.
-Take a knife and cut the pipe insulation to the length required, then simply open the foam insulation at the ready-made slit and slide the insulation over the pipe.
+Once you’ve chosen the pipe insulation, measure the first length of pipe you’ll be working on.
+Take a knife and cut the pipe insulation to the required length, then open the foam insulation at the ready-made slit and slide the insulation over the pipe.

-Once you reach a corner or bend in the pipework, there are a couple of options for installing the pipe insulation.
+Once you reach a corner or bend in the pipework, there are various options for installing the pipe insulation.

 For 90-degree sharp bends

 If reaching a 90-degree sharp bend, take the knife and cut the pipe insulation at a 45-degree angle.
-Then put the two pieces of insulation over each side of the 90-degree bend in the pipework, and twist them so that the two ends fit together flush.
+Then put the two pieces of insulation over each side of the 90-degree bend in the pipework.
+Now twist them so that the two ends fit together flush.
 Then use duct tape or insulating tape to secure them together.

 90-degree corner